vijaykumar8564/linux-interview-questions/linux-interview-questions.md

-# what is linux and main features of it?
+# 1.what is linux and main features of it?

 - Linux is a family of open-source Unix-like operating systems based on the Linux kernel, which was originally created by Linus Torvalds in 1991.
 - It is one of the most prominent examples of free and open-source software collaboration.